 The Problem

 The problem with this MX-1 was that the amp would turn on, but not really turn on.
-Let me explain – push in the power switch and a red LED lights up.
-Cool, except that there were no voltages present anywhere that I could measure, except on the primary side of the mains transformer.
+Let me explain.
+Push in the power switch and a red LED lights up.
+Cool, except that there were no voltages present anywhere that I could measure, except on the primary side of the main transformer.

 It took a little thinking time and looking at the schematic to realise that this thing has a soft or ‘remote start’ arrangement.
 This explains the very light power on button ‘feel’.
 This secondary power supply is behind the front panel.